MohammadEslahi/Weather-app/README.md

 **Weather App**

-A simple weather app that allows users to search for weather information by city.
-The app provides current weather details like temperature and weather conditions.
-Users can also save their favorite cities for quick access to weather updates.
+A Django Weather app that allows users to check real-time weather, and bookmark their favorite cities.
+With a CustomUser model for user authentication and profile customization.

 **Features**